Can Espresso Machine Make Regular Coffee?

 However, due to the different brewing methods, the taste may not be exactly the same as a traditional drip coffee.
 Espresso brewing extracts more flavors due to the high pressure, lending it a more robust profile, while drip coffee offers more subtle flavors.

-Read more: Best Automatic Coffee Maker
+Read more: Best Bluetooth Coffee Maker

 Is the coffee produced by an espresso machine stronger than regular coffee?